lkhphuc/beautiful-jekyll/_posts/2017-09-20-host-slack-app-on-aws-lambda.md

 ---
 layout: post
-title: Implement your own ML algorithm: Chaining multiple AWS Lambda functions to host a Slack app
+title: Chaining multiple AWS Lambda functions to host a Slack app
 subtitle: Using Python runtime
+bigimage: /img/aws-lambda/serverless-slack-lambda-gateway.jpg
 ---
 If you somehow find out about this tutorial, you probably already know about AWS Lambda and Slack app, but I will just give an short description about it anyway.
-**AWS Lambda** is a cloud platform by Amazon where the unit of code that you publish is *function*, this way you can write a function and having it online without having to care about setting up server or scaling.
+* **AWS Lambda** is a cloud platform by Amazon where the unit of code that you publish is *function*, this way you can write a function and having it online without having to care about setting up server or scaling.
 AWS Lambda also incorporates well with orther AWS services.
-**Slack app** is an application that you can integrate into your Slack channel and have it automate tasks for the team.
+* **Slack app** is an application that you can integrate into your Slack channel and have it automate tasks for the team.
 In this tutorial, we will built a particular type of Slack app, that is a **Slash command**.
 ### Here's the problem
 Slash command will send an HTTP POST request to triggered a Lambda function and demands a respond back in less than 3 seconds.
 This is OK if the Lambda function is designed to do some light job and can finished under 3 seconds, but what if the Lambda function need to do more heavylifting job, the Slash command will declared that there was problem with the server, which is not cool at all for the heavy-lifting Lambda function.
 ### The solution: